 The specifications of the Anycubic i3 Mega read very similarly to other low-cost 3D printers.

 So what makes this printer stand out?

-When you start 3D printing, you’ll eventually run into hardware problems – our case, the bed of the Anycubic i3 Mega didn’t want to heat up.
+When you start 3D printing, you’ll eventually run into hardware problems – in our case, the bed of the Anycubic i3 Mega didn’t want to heat up.
 It remained at the comfortable room temperature but made no efforts to heat up to the 60 degrees we had dialed in.
 So, obviously, something was broken.